awsdocs/amazon-vpc-user-guide/doc_source/managed-prefix-lists.md

 ------
 #### [ Subnet route tables ]

 You can specify a prefix list as the destination for route table entry\.
 You cannot reference a prefix list in a gateway route table\.
-For more information about route tables, see [Route tables](VPC_Route_Tables.md)\.
+For more information about route tables, see [Route tables for your VPC](VPC_Route_Tables.md)\.

 **To reference a prefix list in a route table using the console**